 Employees are expected to work their notice period.
 If an employee has an outstanding debt to the SSSC eg an overpayment of salary, we expect them to repay the outstanding amount in full.
-Normally the employee must use any balance of annual leave before leaving.
-Where employees are unable to use accrued untaken annual leave prior to their termination, they will be entitled to a payment in lieu in respect of this annual leave.
+Details relating to annual leave are in our Annual Leave Policy.

-5.5 Ill health retirement
+4.5 Ill health retirement